DePayFi/public-documentation/docs/payments/tips/widget.md

 ### fee

-You can configure a fee which will be applied to every donation with it's own dedicated fee receiver address.
+You can configure a fee which will be applied to every tip with it's own dedicated fee receiver address.

 The fee will be taken from the target token and target amount (after swap, depending on your `accept` configuration).